-If UniPASS is running in your unit, you’ll be able to check the timetable of sessions on the Blackboard page for your unit.
+If UniPASS is running in your unit, you’ll be able to check the timetable of sessions and find the links to any online sessions on the Blackboard page for your unit.
 Look for the UniPASS link on the unit’s Blackboard page.
-Timetables of sessions are put on Blackboard by end of week one, and sessions commence in week two.
+Timetables of sessions are put on Blackboard by the end of week one, and sessions commence in week two.
 No registration is necessary, but be early as places are limited.

 Whether you could use some improvement or you’re a good performer already, everyone can benefit from UniPASS.
 On average, students who attend UniPASS regularly earn a higher grade than those who don’t.

 - Improve your understanding of course content and clarify any areas you’re not sure of.